Top-label calibration and multiclass-to-binary reductions

 Higher values of ECE indicate worse calibration performance.
 The predictor in Example~\ref{ex:conf-ECE-counterexample} has $\text{conf-ECE}(c,h) = 0$.
 However, it has $\text{TL-ECE}(c,h) = 0.4$, revealing its miscalibration.
 More generally, it can be deduced as a straightforward consequence of Jensen's inequality that $\text{conf-ECE}(c, h)$ is always smaller than the $\text{TL-ECE}(c, h)$ (see Proposition~\ref{prop:top-label-conf-ece} in Appendix~\ref{appsec:proofs}).
 As illustrated by Example~\ref{ex:conf-ECE-counterexample}, the difference can be significant.
 In the following subsection we illustrate that the difference can be significant on a real dataset as well.
 First, we make a couple of remarks.

 \begin{remark}[ECE estimation using binning] Estimating the ECE requires estimating probabilities conditional on some prediction such as $h(x)$.
-A common strategy to do this is to `bin' together nearby values of $h(x)$ using \emph{binning} schemes \citep[Section 2.1]{nixon2019measuring}, and compute a single estimate for the predicted and true probability using all the points in a bin.
-Binning is necessary to compute the ECE of a method with continuous output (such as a deep-net), since any specific prediction $h(x) \in (0,1)$ is typically only ever seen once~\citep{gupta2020distribution}.
-The calibration method we use in this work is histogram binning (HB), a method whose output is already discrete and does not require further binning.
+A common strategy to do this is to \emph{bin} together nearby values of $h(x)$ using \emph{binning} schemes \citep[Section 2.1]{nixon2019measuring}, and compute a single estimate for the predicted and true probabilities using all the points in a bin.
+The calibration method we espouse in this work, histogram binning (HB), produces discrete predictions whose ECE can be estimated without further binning.
 Based on this, we use the following experimental protocol: we report unbinned ECE estimates while assessing HB, and binned ECE estimates for all other compared methods, which are continuous output methods (deep-nets, temperature scaling, etc).